-The Friendship Bench delivers evidence-based mental health care that's rooted in Zimbabwean communities.
-The organization’s psychological interventions are evidence-based, accessible and scalable, helping communities where friendship benches are present bring people out of depression.
-They envision a world where a friendship bench is within walking distance for all.
+Friendship Bench is an indigenous mental health intervention rooted in over 15 years of research.
+The organization’s psychological interventions are evidence-based, accessible and scalable.
+Through a task-sharing approach, Friendship Bench works with community grandmothers to provide problem-solving therapy and group support circles to get people out of depression.
+They envision a world where a Friendship Bench is within walking distance for all.

 - 61% reduction of depression and suicide ideation in communities outfitted with a friendship bench